chasdabigone/Quipuswap-Liquidity-Proxy/README.md

 `harbingerContractAddress` (address): Address of the Harbinger Oracle Normalizer

 `volatilityTolerance` (nat): A number in percent that determines how much spread between oracle and Quipuswap is allowed

+`maxDataDelaySec` (nat): A number that determines how long in seconds before data from Harbinger is considered stale

 These storage parameters are governable and can be changed by governorContractAddress.